juggah/network-costs/blogpost.md

 # Introduction

 Cost Management in Azure can be a straight forward topic.
-There maybe a resource with a fixed cost billed for the resource instance and some dynamic cost component which occurs based on the usage.
+Assuming there is  a resource with a fixed cost billed for the resource instance and some dynamic cost component which occurs based on the usage.

 When it comes to network costs the situation gets confusing.
 Data transfer over the network is included in nearly all Azure operations.
 But not all  traffic is billed.